Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_3/Backoffice/US_7.2.14/README.md

 #### 4.5.1.
 SPA

 - **MVVM (Model-View-ViewModel) Pattern**: Separates the development of the graphical user interface from the business logic or back-end logic.

+## 5. Test Plan

+### 5.1.
+Unit Tests

+- **Test 1**: Verify that the button to access the medical record is present on the patient profile page.
+- **Test 2**: Ensure that clicking the button opens the patient medical record management menu.

+### 5.2.
+Integration Tests

+- **Test 1**: Check the integration between the patient profile module and the medical record module.

+### 5.3.
+End-to-End Tests

+- **Test 1**: Simulate a doctor logging in, navigating to a patient profile, and accessing the medical record.
+- **Test 2**: Verify the complete workflow from accessing the patient profile to managing the medical record and saving changes.